-From the government's viewpoint, the legislation reflects commitments to strengthen First Nations governance made in the January 2001 Speech from the Throne, and is essential to address an unacceptable situation affecting First Nations communities arising largely from a deficient Indian Act regime.
-Bill C-61 is thus intended to remedy significant gaps in that regime that have prevented First Nations communities and governments from managing their own affairs effectively and responsibly, by providing tools that will enable First Nations communities to develop economically and to exercise autonomous decision-making power with reduced government involvement.
-For the government, the FNGA is also a pivotal component of a broader reform plan to modernize First Nations governance systems that includes the 1999 First Nations Land Management Act as well as anticipated fiscal legislation.
-It is not intended to replace the historical treaties, undermine ongoing treaty and self-government processes, or affect the government's fiduciary responsibilities toward First Nations people.
+From the government's viewpoint, the legislation reflected commitments to strengthen First Nations governance made in the January 2001 Speech from the Throne, and was essential to address an unacceptable situation affecting First Nations communities arising largely from a deficient Indian Act regime.
+Bill C-7 was thus intended to remedy significant gaps in that regime that have prevented First Nations communities and governments from managing their own affairs effectively and responsibly, by providing tools that would enable First Nations communities to develop economically and to exercise autonomous decision-making power with reduced government involvement.
+For the government, the FNGA was also a pivotal component of a broader reform plan to modernize First Nations governance systems that included the 1999 First Nations Land Management Act as well as anticipated fiscal legislation.
+It was not intended to replace the historical treaties, undermine ongoing treaty and self-government processes, or affect the government's fiduciary responsibilities toward First Nations people.